GinishTech/Amazon-sales-excel-dashboard/README.md

 ![Pivots 2](Pivots%20(2).png)

-Key Insights from Pivot Tables Regional Standouts:
+Key Insights from Pivot Tables Regional Standouts :

 The North region leads overall gross volume generation with ₹10,491 in sales, followed closely by the West region at ₹8,359.

 Category Dominance: Electronics stands out as the largest single driver of revenue share, capturing approximately 43.14% of total sales.
 Home goods represent the second highest share at 31.06%.

 Fulfillment Performance: Average delivery turnaround holds steady at approximately 3.76 days, with critical operational ratios indicating steady fulfillment metrics.

+How to View the Dashboard :

+Download the Amazon_Sales_Dashboard.xlsx file from this repository.

+Open the file using Microsoft Excel (2016 or newer recommended).

+Ensure you Enable Macros / Content if prompted for full interactive capability.

+Utilize the built-in Slicers (Payment Method, Product Category, and Order Years) to slice and dice the charts dynamically.

 This repository contains a comprehensive sales analysis project that demonstrates end-to-end data processing inside Microsoft Excel—spanning from raw relational data tables to fully structured analytical views and aggregated KPIs.